AztecProtocol/aztec-packages/yellow-paper/docs/state/index.md

 ### Private State Access

-Whenever a user is to read of use data, they must then convince the "rollup" that the their data is active.
+Whenever a user is to read or use data, they must then convince the "rollup" that the their data is active.
 As mentioned above, they must prove that the data is in the data tree (membership proof) and that it is still active (non-membership proof).
 However, there are nuances to this approach!

 One important aspect to consider is *when* state can be accessed.
 In most blockchains, state is always accessed at the head of the chain and changes are only made by the sequencer as new blocks are added.